elwazi/elwazi-workshop-vm/README.md

 ```
 This will create an inventory file `inventory.yaml` that will be used by ansible to setup the nodes.
 There will also be a tab-separated file called `users.tsv` which has login details for each of the users.

+Check the inventory for the IP address of the `login_node`.
+You will need to set the DNS to point at this IP address.

 ## Run `ansible-playbook` to setup the nodes
 ```bash